Nevada

 Casting your Absentee Ballot

-(nvease.gov).
-Military members and their spouses can mark their ballot using the EASE system and transmit it directly to the clerk’s office for processing.
-This can be done starting 45 days before election day, all the way up and through election day.
-Specific instructions on completing the FPCA as well as relevant deadlines are available at FVAP’s uniformed-overseas-citizens.
+Once you receive your absentee ballot, it must be returned by mail, email or fax.
+Military members and their spouses can mark their ballot using the EASE system starting 45 days before election day, all the way up and through election day.
+Specific instructions on completing the FPCA as well as relevant deadlines are available on the FVAP website.

 Federal Write-In Absentee Ballot

-The FWAB is an emergency back-up ballot that can be used by UOCAVA voters if they timely registered but did not receive their ballot in time to return it.
+The FWAB is an emergency backup ballot that can be used by UOCAVA voters if they timely registered but did not receive their ballot in time to return it.
 You can use this FWAB whether you are located inside or outside the United States (including APO and FPO addresses), provided you are away from your voting residence for service-related activities.
 You must apply for a regular ballot early enough for your local election officials to receive the request at least 7 days before the election.

 Additional information about UOCAVA voting is available on the Nevada Secretary of State website.